NethServer/nethsecurity/docs/quickstart.md

 grep -q /etc/keymap /etc/sysupgrade.conf || echo /etc/keymap >> /etc/sysupgrade.conf
 ```

-To obtain the list of availabile keymaps execute: `ls -1 /usr/share/keymaps/ | cut -d'.' -f1`.
+To obtain the list of available keymaps execute: `ls -1 /usr/share/keymaps/ | cut -d'.' -f1`.

 Other keymaps can be generated from a CentOS machine with the following command:
 ```